 Multiple sclerosis (MS) is an autoimmune disease in which the body's immune system attacks its own central nervous system (the brain and spinal cord).
-In MS, the immune system attacks and damages or destroys the myelin, a substance that surrounds and insulates the nerves.
+In MS, the immune system attacks and damages or destroys myelin, a substance that surrounds and insulates the nerves.
 The myelin destruction causes a distortion or interruption in nerve impulses traveling to and from the brain.
-This results in a wide variety of symptoms.
+This can result in a wide variety of symptoms.

 MS in Women

 Multiple sclerosis is three times more common in women than in men.
 In addition, nearly all women afflicted with MS get the condition before menopause.
 This could mean that hormones play an important role in the disease's development.

 Usually, MS in men is more severe than it is in women.
 They typically get MS in their 30s and 40s, just as their testosterone levels begin to decline.

 Although MS is more common in women than men overall, one form of the disease contradicts this pattern.
 People with primary progressive (PP) MS are about as likely to be male as female.
 (The four main types of MS are described later).

 Multiple Sclerosis and Smoking

 People who smoke are more likely to develop MS, and to develop it more severely and with a faster progression.

 MS is more prevalent among Caucasians than other ethnicities.
 MS is believed to have a genetic component as people with a first-degree relative with the disease have a higher incidence than the general population.

 We don't know exactly what causes multiple sclerosis, but it is believed to be some combination of immunologic, environmental, infectious, and/or genetic factors.
 Some theories have been proposed, though there is not enough evidence to establish any one cause.
 Theories as to what causes MS include: